BONAIRE SCUBA DIVING – #1 SHORE DIVE DESTINATION FOR CARIBBEAN DIVE VACATIONS

 The remaining “top ten” sites on Bonaire, along with some fifty more, are all accessible from the shoreline along Bonaire’s leeward coast.
 In fact, no other destination comes close to offering as many or as varied shore diving options as Bonaire.
 Shore diving offers divers complete freedom to select not only the dive site to be visited, but the time to depart and the profile to dive.

 Bonaire’s fringing reef runs parallel to shore, making navigation simple, and enabling divers to adventure off in either direction from any one site.

-Dive Friends Bonaire, a PADI 5 Star dive operation located on property, offers easy day and night access via their private pier to the Bari Reef, Den Laman’s house reef.
+Dive Friends Bonaire, a PADI 5 Star dive operation located on property, offers easy day and night access via their private pier to Bari Reef, Den Laman’s house reef.
 Air and Nitrox tanks are available in 80 and 63 cft.
 Tanks are available 24/7 from both the pier location and at the drive-up location adjacent to their gear locker room and the Den Laman parking area.

-If you are not yet certified or are looking for continuing education please click here for information on Courses offered by Dive Friends Bonaire.
+If you are not yet certified or are looking for continuing education, please click here for information on courses offered by Dive Friends Bonaire.